Do you Travel? How Much is it?

 HOW DID YOU COME UP WITH YOUR BUSINESS NAME?

-As mentioned in the previous FAQ, I started my business with a friend.
+I started my business with a friend.
 Most wedding photographers use their name as their business, but we had two totally different names.
 We mulled over name after name and couldn't decide until one night it came to me before I fell asleep.
 I started to think about plants and flowers and seeds and "Honeysuckle" popped into my head.
 I remember loving a scratch and sniff Winnie the Poo book as a kid, and my favorite page had the scented honeysuckle flowers.
 I loved the association with that book, and I also like that "Honeysuckle" is almost the same length as "Photography" It makes it easier to design things like logos (says the designer at heart).

 Is wedding photography all you do?
 Is it your full time job?